himeshramjee/Chaiwala-Developer-Space/AI/ollama/README.md

 A bash utility for installing and configuring Ollama with coding-optimized LLM models for "vibe coding" sessions.

+> **Note**: Currently supports macOS and Linux.
+Windows support is planned - see `todo-non-unix-CLAUDE.md` for implementation details.

 ## Features

 - Automated installation of Ollama as a local service using the official Ollama installer script